immutant/immutant.org/news/2011-11-08-installing.md

 ## Running Immutant

 To verify that Immutant is properly installed, let's fire one up.
 To do so, use the `lein immutant run` command.
-This will start an Immutant and give you the console log.
+This is a convenient way to start the Immutant's JBoss server, and will run in the foreground displaying the console log.
 You'll see lots of log messages that you can ignore - the one to look for should be the last message, and will tell you the Immutant was properly
 started: